 - Instant access for employees.
 As soon as the funds are electronically transferred from a company’s account to the employee’s designated account on payday, the employee can access the funds.
 No one has to wait for a deposited check to “clear.”

-- Keep your information secure.
+- Keeps your information secure.
 A web-based system allows employees to view their pay stubs securely and on their own time without the fear of losing or misplacing it.

 Can I Require Employees Use Direct Deposit?

 Employers can require employees to use direct deposit, but it depends on your state’s laws.
 If one of your employee’s doesn’t have a bank account, you can still make a direct deposit through a pay card.
 In some states, receiving direct deposit can be a condition of employment.
 However, there are a couple constraints: